YangYimin98/AA-TransUNet/README.md

 Datasets & Pre-trained Models
 ---
-If you are interesed in the dataset(precipitation maps & cloud cover dataset) used in this paper， please visit![SmaAt -TransUNet](https://github.com/HansBambel/SmaAt-UNet) for further details.
+If you are interesed in the dataset(precipitation maps & cloud cover dataset) used in this paper， please visit[SmaAt -UNet](https://github.com/HansBambel/SmaAt-UNet) for further details.

 For the pre-trained AA_TransUNet models, please contact us:
     yimin.yang@student.maastrichtuniversity.nl or siamak.mehrkanoon@maastrichtuniversity.nl